fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 });
 ```

-If you are ready to jump in, head over to the [fusebit/everyauth-express](https://github.com/fusebit/everyauth-express) project on GitHub for detailed instructions.
-Or read on to learn more about EveryAuth.
+If you are ready to jump in, head over to the [fusebit/everyauth-express](https://github.com/fusebit/everyauth-express) project on GitHub for detailed instructions on how to get started.

-## More than OAuth
+## Why Should You Try EveryAuth?

 There is more to calling external APIs from your app than OAuth, just like there is more to electricity than an electric outlet.

-### OAuth, Normalized
+### Reduce OAuth Learning Curve

 The [OAuth protocol](https://oauth.net/2/) is designed to allow users of your app to authorize it to call external APIs on their behalf.
 The protocol has enough flexibility for specific implementations to differ.
 As a developer, you need to understand the specifics of the individual services you are connecting to.
 EveryAuth reduces the OAuth learning curve by normalizing the protocol of various services and getting you to access data from them faster.